PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Laminitis

 Laminitis involves swelling of the sensitive laminae, causing the coffin bone to rotate or sink.
+Causes include overeating, stress, or infection.

 Treatment focuses on regular shoeing, keeping toes short, and providing frog and sole support.
 Gladiator Equine’s therapy devices can help manage laminitis by providing targeted support and relief.